21 Cold Calling Tips That Top Performers Use to Book More Meetings

 Tip #5: Smile While You Dial

 Yes, prospects can hear your smile through the phone.
-A smile changes your vocal tone — it sounds warmer and more approachable.
+A smile changes your vocal tone so you sound warmer and more approachable.

 The science: Research from the University of Portsmouth found that people can detect a smile in someone's voice with 84% accuracy.